Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 ### 2.1 B-Spline Activation Function Implementation

-Our B-spline activation function is implemented as a PyTorch module with the following key components:
+Our B-spline activation function is implemented as a PyTorch module with the following key components.
+To reduce computational overhead, basis functions are precomputed on a uniform grid and stored.
+During forward passes, activations are computed using linear interpolation between grid points, providing a balance between accuracy and speed.

 **Parameters**:
-- `num_control_points`: Number of control points defining the spline
+- `num_control_points`: Number of control points
 - `degree`: Polynomial degree of the B-spline
 - `start_point`, `end_point`: Domain boundaries
 - `init`: Initialization strategy ('relu', 'leaky_relu', 'identity', or 'random')
+- `grid_size`: Resolution of precomputed basis functions

 **Initialization Strategies**:
 The control points $c_i$ can be initialized to approximate standard activation functions: